Search your property - current natural hazard maps

 Other hazard maps will also be available soon:

-- Tsunami at Waihi Beach, Athenree and Bowentown (late 2018)
+- Tsunami at Waihi Beach, Athenree and Bowentown ( due mid 2019)

 The remainder of natural hazard maps for the District will be completed over the coming years.